May 11, 2018

 Participate in workplace mental health initiatives.
 There’s no shortage of campaigns and programs intended to raise awareness around mental health generally, and mental health in the workplace specifically.
 For example, the Canadian Mental Health Association (CMHA) offers many accessible resources and promotes mental health awareness with its annual CMHA Mental Health Week, as does Bell Canada’s Bell Let’s Talk.
 The resources for employers and employees are numerous and free.
 Use them.

 Respond appropriately.
-If an employee does ask for accommodation based on mental disability, accept that request in good faith, and avoid stigma, stereotypes, and assumptions about mental health.
+If an employee does ask for accommodation based on mental disability, accept that request in good faith and avoid stigma, stereotypes, and assumptions about mental health.

-3. Train managers & supervisors to be alert to signs of mental illness
+3. Train Managers & Supervisors to be Alert to Signs of Mental Illness

-Signs.
 It’s not the employer’s role to diagnose an employee’s mental illness.
-But in light of the duty to inquire, it’s arguably in employers’ best interests to train managers and supervisors to be aware of and alert to mental illness signs and symptoms or indicators that suggest an employee might be suffering from one, such as:
+But in light of employers’ duty to inquire, it’s arguably in employers’ best interests to train managers and supervisors to be aware of and alert to mental illness signs and symptoms or indicators that suggest an employee might be suffering from one, such as:

 Response.
 If the employer forms the suspicion an employee is suffering from a mental illness that’s affecting them in the workplace raising a duty to inquire, the best approach in many cases is to meet privately with the employee to discuss its concerns.
 Before doing so, get prepared and think about:

-Fit to Work.
 Ultimately, however, the employment contract is an exchange of work for pay.
 Every employee – even one with a mental disability – must be fit to work and able to adequately perform tasks in a productive manner.
-If an employee isn’t fit to work in any position, the employer should place the employee on sick leave or a leave of absence.
+If an employee isn’t fit to work in any position, place the employee on sick leave or a leave of absence.
 In addition, an employee with a mental disability isn’t entitled to any different treatment, or any greater level of job security, when the mental disability is unrelated to whether they can meet the job’s skill and performance requirements.
 Thus, an accommodated employee may be subjected to discipline for poor job performance where their poor performance in the position is unrelated to their disability.

 Outside advice.
 Employers aren’t expected to be experts in mental health or mental disability.
 Mental illness and the mental disability it can cause are complex medical issues, and there may be times when the employer needs to seek expert medical advice or guidance – but ensuring the confidentiality of the employee’s medical information is maintained.
 Employers seeking to fulfill their duty to accommodate can often also benefit from legal advice.